-Berlin, 10 September 2012 - With the appointment of two new Professors the Hertie School of Governance started its new Academic Year 2012/2013 this week.
+Berlin, 10 September 2012 - With the appointment of two new Professors the Hertie School started its new Academic Year 2012/2013 this week.
 Prof. Johanna Mair, PhD will teach and research at the Hertie School as Professor for Organization, Management and Leadership, Dr. Dr. Björn Niehaves as the ]init[ AG -endowed Professor for E-Governance and Innovation.
 With the addition of Mair and Niehaves the Hertie School's interdisciplinary faculty has grown to 19 members.
 Prof. Dr. Sascha Spoun, President of the Leuphana University Lüneburg, was also appointed as new member of the School's Supervisory Board.

 Johanna Mair is the Hewlett Foundation Visiting Scholar at the Stanford Center on Philanthropy and Civil Society and the Academic Editor of the Stanford Social Innovation Review.
 From 2001 to 2011 she served on the Strategic Management faculty at IESE Business School.
 Her research focuses on how novel organizational and institutional arrangements generate economic and social development and the role of innovation in this process.
 She is the co-editor of three books and has published in leading academic journal.